marekborowiec/spruceup/README.md

 ![progress-bar](progress-bar.png)

 Once all distances are calculated, `criterion` and `cutoffs` settings will determine which windows are considered outliers and should be trimmed out of the alignment.
-When using the recommended `lognorm` criterion, specifying a quantile of `0.99` means that any sequence window that lies above 99th percentile of distances of a given OTU to other OUTs in that window will be deemed an outlier and should be removed.
+When using the `lognorm` criterion, specifying a quantile of `0.99` means that any sequence window that lies above 99th percentile of distances of a given OTU to other OUTs in that window will be deemed an outlier and should be removed.
 In theory, setting of `0.99` should mean that 1% of all sequence windows will be removed from each OTU.
 In practice, this is not true because real-life sequence data does not perfectly fit into lognormal distribution.
 Cutoff being constant, certain OTUs may have many outlier (misaligned) sequence fragments and more than 1% of sequence data removed, while others may have no misaligned fragments and no outliers.

 ### Interpreting the output